nzge/nzge.github.io/projects/worm.md

 #### Smart Materials

-- **Shape Memory Alloys (SMAs)** is one prevalent example of a smart material.
+- **Shape Memory Alloys (SMAs)** [^1] is one prevalent example of a smart material.
 They can reset back to a predefined structure when met with ample heat.
 They have the highest work density compared to other smart materials, meaning a small amount of material can generate a lot of work.
 They are not fast, but can behave responsively at microscale (such as the case of Micro helix SMAs, which have strain ratios of up to 200% and can be actuated in under a second).
 One implementation of SMA actuation has SMAs structures wrapped around the robot and actuated by wiring that also constitutes the braided mesh, creating seamless integration of actuation and structural framework.

-- **Dielectric Elastomers (DEAs)** are another smart material that have a use case in building robotic worms.
+- **Dielectric Elastomers (DEAs)** are another smart material that have a use case in building robotic worms [^4].
 DEAs consist of a passive elastomer sandwiched between 2 compliant electrodes.
 Applied voltage acts between the electrodes and inadvertently squeezes the elastomer film through electrostatic pressure, causing expansion of material.
 DEAs can be shaped around a tube-like structure and actuated to mimic the pulsating activation pattern required for peristalsis.

-- **Ionic polymer–metal composites (IPMCs)**: like DEAs, IPMCs are electroactive polymers.
+- **Ionic polymer–metal composites (IPMCs)** [^13]: like DEAs, IPMCs are electroactive polymers.
 However, actuation is based on the migration/displacement of ions within a hydrated polymer matrix when a voltage is applied, causing the material to bend (a bimorph motion).
 IPMCs are slower in actuation compared to DEAs, but require low driving voltages.

 {% include figure.html
    src="/assets/media/worm_media/dea-worm-segment.jpg"